Topological realization of algebras of quasi-invariants, I (with an Appendix by M. V. Feigin and K. E. Feldman): Introduction

 \section{Introduction}

 \la{S1} Quasi-invariants are natural generalizations of classical invariant polynomials of finite reflection groups.
-In the case of Coxeter groups, they first appeared in mathematical physics --- in the work of O. Chalykh and A. Veselov \cite{CV90, CV93} in the early 1990s, and since then have found applications in many other areas: most notably, representation theory, algebraic geometry and combinatorics (see \cite{FV02}, \cite{EG02b}, \cite{Ch02}, \cite{BEG03}, \cite{FeV03}, \cite{GW06}, \cite{BM08}, \cite{T10}, \cite{BC11}, \cite{BEF20}, \cite{Gri21}).
-For arbitrary (complex) reflection groups, quasi-invariants were introduced in \cite{BC11}.
-This last paper developed a general approach to quasi-invariants in the context of representation theory of rational double affine Hecke algebras, extending and refining the earlier results of \cite{BEG03} in the Coxeter case.
-We will use \cite{BC11} as our main reference on algebras of quasi-invariants; in particular, we will follow the notation and conventions of that paper in the present work.
+In the case of Coxeter groups, they first appeared in mathematical physics --- in the work of O. Chalykh and A. Veselov \cite{CV90, CV93} --- in the early 1990s, and since then have found applications in many other areas: most notably, representation theory, algebraic geometry and combinatorics (see \cite{FV02}, \cite{EG02b}, \cite{Ch02}, \cite{BEG03}, \cite{FeV03}, \cite{GW06}, \cite{BM08}, \cite{T10}, \cite{BC11}, \cite{BEF20}, \cite{Gri21}).
+For arbitrary (complex) reflection groups, the quasi-invariants were introduced in \cite{BC11}.
+This last paper developed a general approach in the context of representation theory of rational double affine Hecke algebras, extending and refining the earlier results of \cite{BEG03} in the Coxeter case.
+We will use \cite{BC11} as our main reference on algebras of quasi-invariants; in particular, we will follow the notation introduced in that paper.

 We begin by recalling the definition of quasi-invariants in the Coxeter case.
 Let $ W $ be a finite real reflection group acting in its reflection representation $V$.
 Denote by $ \A := \{H\} $ the set of reflection hyperplanes of $W$ in $V$ and write $ s_H \in W $ for the reflection operator in $H$.
 The group $W$ acts naturally on the polynomial algebra $ \c[V] $ and, since the $s_{H} $'s generate $W$, the invariant polynomials $p \in \c[V]^W $ are determined by the equations